Last Updated on February 23, 2021

 7. Offer a discount, but only if they accept by…

-In this way, discounts can be an effective way to get deals signed, sealed, and delivered.
+This is a great example, where discounts can be an effective way to get deals signed, sealed, and delivered.

 - Offer more value without increasing price